 Like other condenser mics, the MXL 770 employs 48 volts of phantom power to generate a 150-ohm signal at 137 dB SPL.
 The MXL 770 is probably not the ideal pick for a kick or snare, but it has enough power to succeed at overhead drum chores.

 A Little Less Large Diaphragm

-The frequency response chart for the MXL 770 microphone shows a noticeable high-frequency bump that starts at 5,500 Hz and peaks at around 9,000 Hz.
-The straight-line slope of 5,500 to 8,000 Hz serves the MXL 770 well for vocals and acoustic guitar.
+The frequency response chart of the MXL 770 shows a considerable high-frequency hump beginning at about 5,500 Hz and peaking at around 9,000.
+The straight-line slope between 5,500 and 8,000 Hz suits the MXL 770 for vocals.

 Does MXL 770 need phantom power?